 When the summer holidays nearly come to an end it is time for the Schueberfuer, the biggest funfair in Luxembourg which is loved by children and adults alike.
-Here is everything you need to know about this essential event of Luxembourgish Summer.
+Despite you know what putting paid to this year's edition, here is everything you need to know about this essential event of Luxembourgish Summer.

 The Schueberfouer was first founded in 1340 by John the Blind, a count who is well know for fighting (and dying) in a battle even though he was blind.
 At the time it was to begin on the eve of St. Bartholomew's day (harvest day) and the Fouer was not a funfair but a market where cattle and other agricultural products were sold.
 Originally, the fair only lasted eight days but now this has turned into twenty.